palakpaneerer/python-environment-setup/README.md

 - 'pyenv' for Python's version management
 - 'poetry' for modules version management
 Merit: It is possible to convey this virtual environment to others with this method.
-### Also, the following method is for novices
+### Also, the following method is for novices, but I didn't explain about this here.
 - 'pyenv' for Python's version management
 - 'venv' for modules version management
 Demerit: It is difficult to convey this virtual environment to others with this method.

 ### Process Menu
-#### --- Process Flow for the first time ---
+#### --- Process Flow for the first time (Chapter 4) ---
 4-1.
 Uninstall Anaconda
 4-2.
 Check the current state
 4-3.
 Install pyenv
 4-4.
 Install poetry

-#### --- Process Flow to make a new project from the second time ---
+#### --- Process Flow to make a new project from the second time (Chapter 5) ---

+---

+## 4. Process Flow for the first time
-## 4. Uninstall Anaconda
+### 4-1.
+Uninstall Anaconda
 1. Open Anaconda Prompt using the Windows search
 ![anaconda prompt](https://github.com/user-attachments/assets/b5e0e885-e7c4-4d0b-8b02-438971892016)
-3. Install anaconda-clean package
+2. Install anaconda-clean package
    `conda install anaconda-clean`
    When asked "Proceed([y]/n)?", enter y and press Enter.
-4. Conduct anaconda-clean
+3. Conduct anaconda-clean
    `anaconda-clean --yes`
    -- yes means to skip to be asked for confirmation of each module for uninstallation.
    Got a backup automatically like C:\Users\username\.anaconda_backup\2025-01-17T094734
-5. Open explore and delete anaconda3\envs folder and anaconda3\pkgs in user folder  (Note: The anaconda3 folder might be named anaconda in some formats.)
+4. Open explore and delete anaconda3\envs folder and anaconda3\pkgs in user folder  (Note: The anaconda3 folder might be named anaconda in some formats.)
 ![delete files](https://github.com/user-attachments/assets/e2c4a377-d294-46a8-a1c1-2a431ce735fc)
-6. Unistall anaconda
+5. Unistall anaconda
 ![uninstall anaconda](https://github.com/user-attachments/assets/9a7bb7a4-0bbb-41e7-b2b4-ae6d0b2ad4b1)

-## 5. Check The Current State - python, pyenv, poetry
+### 4-2.
+Check The Current State - python, pyenv, poetry
 Checking the versions
 - `python --version`
 - `pyenv --version`
 - `poetry --version`
 ![versions check](https://github.com/user-attachments/assets/24cd4872-f6ce-4285-a103-acd1a7ac7f8c)

-## 6. Install pyenv
+### 4-3.
+Install pyenv
 1. Launch Windows PowerShell as Administrator
 2. Use `Set-ExecutionPolicy RemoteSigned`, to enable to install pyenv on Windows PowerShell normal mode
 3. Open Windows PowerShell as the normal version